• Sign In

 devsecops pipeline asset 1

 This image illustrates an example of a simplified CI/CD pipeline designed to facilitate continuous integration, delivery, deployment, testing, logging, monitoring, and compliance checking.
-The steps are presented generically, though various tools are available to execute each function: Git for code versioning, Veracode for static application security testing (SAST), OWASP ZAP for dynamic application security testing (DAST), Snyk for container security, Terraform for infrastructure as code (IaC), etc. The selection of these tools will ultimately be guided by their integration capabilities with the existing environment.
+The steps are presented generically, though various tools are available to execute each function: Git for code versioning, Veracode for static application security testing (SAST), OWASP ZAP for dynamic application security testing (DAST), SonarCloud for container security, Terraform for infrastructure as code (IaC), etc. The selection of these tools will ultimately be guided by their integration capabilities with the existing environment.

 Once developers push their code to the version control platform, automated actions are triggered to scan for secrets, API keys, and other sensitive information that might have been unintentionally included.
 During this phase, dependencies are also analyzed for known vulnerabilities, and static application security testing (SAST) is conducted to detect any coding errors that could compromise security.
 Simultaneously, IaC scripts are reviewed for configuration errors and potential misconfigurations.